mikel-brostrom/Flight_Delay_Predictor/README.md

 an R2 metric score of 0.1926.
 For the a posteriori knowledge the score on the same metric resulted in an astonishing 0.9990.

-## The data used for this project is the 2007 entries from the US domestic flight database
+## The data used for this project are the 2007 entries from the US domestic flight database

 https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7